Hokkaido Gals Are Super Adorable!: Reception

 By June 2021, Hokkaido Gals Are Super Adorable! had sold over 300,000 copies.
 When the first collected volume was released in December 2019, it immediately received a reprint due to demand.
-Natalie reported that the first and second volumes were each the best-selling manga at the chain store Comic Zin during their respective first weeks of release.
+Comic Natalie reported that the first and second volumes were each the best-selling manga at the chain store Comic Zin during their respective first weeks of release.

+Anime News Network's Richard Eisenbeis, in a review for the anime adaptation, describes the series as an enjoyable, if tame, romance show.
+While Eisenbeis felt that it was sometimes like a tourism commercial for Hokkaido that may seem like an unwanted distraction, he praised the characters for being deeper than they appear on the surface.